 - For some paleoanthropologists it represents an African example of Homo heidelbergensis.

 - For others who consider H. heidelbergensis strictly a European species, the taxon used for Bodo is Homo rhodesiensis – together with the more recent Kabwe-1 skull (c.
 250 ka).

-These two specimens Kabwe-1 and Bodo have remarkable similarities with Asian mid-Pleistocene Homo erectus specimens like Sangiran 17: broad zygomatics, thick supraorbital torus, long and sloping forehead, sagittal keel, broad nasal aperture.
+However Kabwe-1 and Bodo have also similarities with Asian Homo erectus specimens like Sangiran 17: broad zygomatics, thick supraorbital torus, long and sloping forehead, sagittal keel, broad nasal aperture.

 Herto is dated to c.
 160 ka.
 It was the earliest-known modern human until 2005 when the Omo remains were dated to c.
 195 ka, which made them earlier than Herto.

 The Herto remains are actually three specimens, of which I will refer here to the best preserved skull BOU-VP-16/1, an adult male with very large endocranial volume 1450 cc (within the larger end of living humans).
 Its general morphology corresponds to Homo sapiens, although it still preserve some archaic features:

 - Very prominent zygomatics.

 - Occipital angle more acute than in modern African populations.